SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 <h2 id="any-resources-to-help">Any resources to help?</h2>

-Members of chat have made some user scripts to help make your life easier (or just more enjoyable).
+Members of chat have [made some user scripts](./tools/userscripts) to help make your life easier (or just more enjoyable).

+* [*-pls Request Generator](https://github.com/SO-Close-Vote-Reviewers/UserScripts/blob/master/SECloseVoteRequestGenerator.user.js) - Add a button to question pages which will send a *-pls request to a chat room (e.g. SOCVR).
+* [Magic™ Editor](https://github.com/SO-Close-Vote-Reviewers/UserScripts/blob/master/Magic%E2%84%A2Editor.user.js) - Fixes most common grammatical and usage errors with a click
+* [Unclosed Request reviewer](https://github.com/SO-Close-Vote-Reviewers/UserScripts/blob/master/UnclosedRequestReview.user.js) - searches all cv-pls requests in SOCVR and shows the ones that are still open.
 * [Shortcut keys](https://github.com/SO-Close-Vote-Reviewers/UserScripts/blob/master/CloseVoteShortcuts.user.js) -
   A script that allows a user to use the number keys to click review buttons, speeding up review time.